Rent to buy Ireland 2023: Scheme or Scam?

 Visit the Housing for All webpage for further details on how to apply, contact information, and for listings of new affordable homes in your area.

-While there are benefits to renting to buy in certain cases, such as when property prices are on the rise, you will need to carefully analyse the housing and rental market situation before committing.
+While there are benefits to renting to buy in certain cases, such as during a housing crisis or when property prices are on the rise, you will need to carefully analyse the housing and rental market situation before committing.